Lekhasri-S/Apex-Task-4/README.md

-# Task 2 - PHP Blog Application
+# Task 3 - PHP Blog Application

 ##  Overview
 This task is part of the Apex PHP Internship program.
 The goal was to create a **Blog Web Application** using **PHP, MySQL, HTML, CSS** where users can register, log in, and manage posts.
+Add pagination and search function
 ---

 ##  Features